 Translation: An invitation to snark.
 Last week, we highlighted the importance of responsive customer service on Twitter.
 The fact is that customers understand just how powerful a communication tool Twitter is, and no one is more aware of that fact today than JPMorgan.

 The banking giant planned a live #AskJPM Twitter chat with vice chairman Jimmy Lee, aimed at students and others interested in finding out what it’s like to be a senior executive with a major bank.
-Instead, it turned into what FastCompany has coined as a “Snarkpocalypse.”
+Instead, it turned into a crisis management disaster that FastCompany coined as a “Snarkpocalypse.”

 Why Doesn’t Twitter like JPMorgan?

 The Twitter chat plans followed notable fines and settlements againts the bank over actions that negatively impacted consumers and investors.
 Just in the past five months, JPMorgan has made headlines for questionable business practices that have left many with bad mortgages, poor investments, and unfairly higher prices for commodities.
 In July, JPMorgan Ventures Energy was fined $410 million on charges that it manipulated electricity prices in California and the Midwest.
 In August, JPMorgan was accused of price-fixing in the aluminum market.
 In September, JPMorgan was fined $920 million for the “London Whale” trading loss that allowed a group to traders to reach $6 billion in losses.
 The fine was followed by a $13 billion settlement deal for bad loans made during the mortgage crisis.

 Investors and consumer who have lost money or even homes to the bank haven’t forgotten.
 And they made their disdain for JPMorgan quite clear, barraging the #AskJPM hashtag with thousands of hateful, snarky tweets in a Twitter storm that lasted several hours.
 Zingers from the chat gone awry include: